nutsakol/Getting-and-Cleaning-Data-Week-4-Assignment/README.md

 Codebook = Describtion of table tidy_data.txt.
 Tidy_data.txt = Processed file after combine data from zib file.
 It is product of this assingment run_analysis.R = Code that perform to create Tidy_data.txt.
 There are five steps in this code as show below.

-      \n 1.Merges the training and the test sets to create one data set.
+1.Merges the training and the test sets to create one data set.
 2.Extracts only the measurements on the mean and standard deviation for each measurement.
 3.Uses descriptive activity names to name the activities in the data set 4.Appropriately labels the data set with descriptive variable names.
 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.